CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 Robot also has an FRC roboRIO - however this only necessary to enable actuators if CTRE CAN devices are FRC-Locked.
 See Phoenix Tuner to determine/modify FRC Lock state.

-# Using Raspbian Bullseye Raspberry Pi image to control your robot
+# Using Raspberry Pi OS image to control your robot

 ### Materials needed:
  - Raspberry Pi (3B+)
  - Micro SD card
  - CANable with CandleLight Firmware (https://canable.io/updater/ update here if not already done)
  - Laptop
- - Raspbian Buster with desktop (https://www.raspberrypi.org/downloads/raspbian/)
+ - Raspberry Pi OS Bookworm or newer (https://www.raspberrypi.com/software/operating-systems/)

 ### Procedure:
- 1. Flash SD card with Raspbian Desktop image. (see https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+ 1. Flash SD card with Raspberry Pi OS Desktop image. (see https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system)
-    NOTE: Phoenix libraries require Debian **Bullseye** or later.
+    NOTE: Phoenix libraries require Debian **Bookworm** or later.
- 2. Boot your Pi and connect to a Wi-Fi network (if you'd like to use Tuner on a windows PC make sure your windows PC and Raspberry Pi is connected to the same network.
+ 2. Boot your Pi and connect to a Wi-Fi network (if you'd like to use Tuner on a windows PC make sure your windows PC and Raspberry Pi is connected to the same network).
  3. Continue with Software Setup.